Senior Care Partners, Directors, and Administrators

 Brenda Hunt

-Brenda Hunt - Vice Chair
+Brenda Hunt - Chair

 Brenda is a native of Michigan, raised in rural Montcalm County.
 She received both her undergraduate and graduate degrees from Western Michigan University.
 Brenda has 40 years of experience in the nonprofit sector, she joined the Battle Creek Community Foundation in 1993 as a program officer.
 She was promoted to vice president in 1995, to chief operating officer in 1997 and began as president & CEO in April of 1998.
 She was previously employed with the Greater Kalamazoo and Holland United Way’s and the American Red Cross, Kalamazoo County Chapter.